WOB-Interactive/GGJ23/README.md

 ## Story
-- Awaken in a foreing Planet, In a home that is not yours.
+- Land in New Planet Looking for resources.
-- Empathetic Insect Companion Friend
+- Empathetic Insect Companion Friend ( Detect TapRoots, Detect Enemy Sound)
 - Reptilians Fear the unknown
 - Reptilian hive mind.
 - Being found by a Reptile causes end of game.
 (Hide and Seek)